GFDRR/rdl-standard/docs/guides/metadata.md

 You can prepare RDLS metadata in either spreadsheet format or JSON format.

-If you are authoring new metadata by hand or converting existing metadata from a spreadsheet, the suggested approach is to [use the RDLS spreadsheet template](#user-the-rdls-spreadsheet-template).
+If you are authoring new metadata by hand or converting existing metadata from a spreadsheet, the suggested approach is to [use the RDLS spreadsheet template](#use-the-rdls-spreadsheet-template).

 If you are exporting existing metadata from a data catalog or database and you have access to a software developer, the suggested approach is to [export data in JSON format](#export-data-in-json-format).

-If your risk datasets use terms from existing taxonomies or classifications, use the [taxonomy mappings](#taxonomy-mappings) to identify the equivalent codes in RDLS.
+If your risk datasets use terms from existing taxonomies or classifications, use the [taxonomy mappings](mappings/index.md) to identify the equivalent codes in RDLS.

-#### User the RDLS spreadsheet template
+#### Use the RDLS spreadsheet template

 The RDLS spreadsheet template is a tool to enable publishers to create RDLS metadata in Excel (.xslx) format.
 The spreadsheet is generated directly from the RDLS JSON schema and can be converted back into JSON format for validation and publication using tools such as the Risk Data Library metadata toolkit.